top of page

 The "Gas" and "Brake" of the Sexual Self

 Do you sometimes feel like the slightest thing can turn you on sexually?
-Maybe the smell an enticing cologne, or seeing someone with a cute smile on the bus?
+Maybe the smell of an enticing cologne, or seeing someone with a cute smile on the bus?
 Or how about the opposite?
 You see something or think something that you think should interest your sexual self, and still…nothing.
-These differences in people’s sexual responses are quite normal, and in order to understand them, we’re going to talk about the dual control model.
+These differences in people’s sexual responses are quite normal, and in order to understand them, we’re going to talk about the dual control model of sexual response.

-These two systems operate independently and in order to understand your own sexual responses, you need to understand how these two systems work for you.
+These two systems operate independently, and in order to understand your own sexual response, you need to understand how these two systems work for you.
 Everyone’s SES and SIS have different levels of sensitivity.
-If you have a sensitive SES and a low SIS, you are likely to be very responsive to sexual stimuli.
+If you have a sensitive SES and a low SIS, you are likely to be very responsive to sexual excitation.
 For that person, a fleeting sexually charged thought or seeing someone attractive while walking down the street can result in arousal.
-Your gas pedal is always ready to go, go, go and your brakes don’t easily stop.
-You only need the slightest pressure on the pedal to shoot forward while your brakes are minimally engaged, if at all.
-Because of this sensitive brain system, people with high SES and low SIS tend to be highly motivated to pursue sex, even under conditions that other people might not find very sexy.
+Your sexual excitation system is always ready to go, and your sensitive brakes don’t easily stop.
+You only need the slightest pressure on the SES to shoot forward while your sensitive brakes are minimally engaged, if at all.
+Because of this sexual excitation system, people with high SES and low SIS tend to be highly motivated to pursue sex, even under conditions that other people might not find very sexy.
 By contrast, if you have a low SES and a high SIS, it will take a lot of concentration and intentional focus on sexually arousing stimuli in order to feel “turned on.”
-For this person, a physical or sensual encounter with a partner might not elicit any strong experience of desire, or hearing your child cough in the other room, and the brakes come slamming down.
-Your brake pedal is always ready to stop, stop, stop, and since your SES isn’t sensitive to many sexual stimuli to begin with, it’s hard to feel motivated to pursue sex.
-For this person, the slightest threat or perceived threat to sex shuts doen all sexual interests.
+For this person, a physical or sensual encounter with a partner might not elicit any strong experience of sexual desire, or hearing your child cough in the other room might cause your sensitive brakes to come slamming down.
+Your sexual inhibition system is always ready to stop, and since your SES isn’t sensitive to many sexual responses to begin with, it’s hard to feel motivated to pursue sex.
+For this person, the slightest threat or perceived threat to sex shuts down all sexual functioning.

 To determine if you have a sensitive SIS, ask yourself questions like: Can small interruptions turn me off?
 Do I find myself thinking about all the reasons not to have sex?
 Do I need certain specific conditions in order to feel comfortable enough to have sex?
 Do I find myself worrying about different things during sex?
-Do I feel self-conscious in a way that interferes with my ability to experience desire or arousal?
+Do I feel self-conscious in a way that interferes with my ability to experience sexual excitation and inhibition?
 Do I worry that I or my partner won't experience an orgasm, which then prevents me from feeling aroused?

-Everyone has some variability to their of SES and SIS sensitivity.
-Sexual arousal, then, can really be understood as the cooperation of these two systems: activating the gas pedal and deactivating the brakes.
-Your level of arousal will be determined by how much pressure is being put on the gas pedal and how little pressure is being put on the brakes.
-Although you might be pressing down full throttle on the gas pedal, if the brakes are fully pressed too, you aren’t going to be going anywhere any time soon, and you might even feel emotionally or physically drained in the process, similar to how flooring the gas pedal and brake pedal simultaneously burns a lot of fuel Taken together, this means everyone has a different level of arousability and getting aroused isn’t just a matter of external exposure to sexually intriguing stimuli, but an attunement to our internal processes that excite or inhibit the sexual response cycle.
+Everyone has some variability to their SES and SIS sensitivity.
+Sexual response, then, can really be understood as the cooperation of these two systems: activating the dual control model and deactivating the sensitive brakes.
+Your level of arousal will be determined by how much pressure is being put on the SES and how little pressure is being put on the SIS.
+Although you might be pressing down full throttle on the sexual excitation system, if the sensitive brakes are fully pressed too, you aren’t going to be going anywhere any time soon, and you might even feel emotionally or physically drained in the process, similar to how flooring the SES and sensitive brakes simultaneously burns a lot of fuel.
+Taken together, this means everyone has a different level of arousability, and getting aroused isn’t just a matter of external exposure to sexually intriguing stimuli, but an attunement to our internal processes that excite or inhibit the sexual response cycle.
 In order to facilitate arousal, both systems need to be sufficiently engaged or disengaged.
 This might mean getting in touch with the things that enhance or contribute to your sexual excitation while also being aware of and reducing factors that lead to sexual inhibition.

 So what can you do with this information?
-One important takeaway is how each person is uniquely responsible for their own experiences of desire and arousal.
+One important takeaway is how each person is uniquely responsible for their own experiences of sexual response and arousal.
 Reflect on the things that seem to propel you toward sex and the things that repel you from it.
-Ask yourself what contexts are most arousing, and what contexts will shut you down.
-If you are in a relationship, these examples also demonstrate the importance of communicating with your partner about yours and their SES and SIS triggers.
+Ask yourself what contexts are most arousing and what contexts will shut you down.
+If you are in a sexual relationship, these examples also demonstrate the importance of communicating with your partner about your own and their SES and SIS triggers.
 Set aside a time to communicate about the contexts you need in order to feel turned on.
-In doing so you create the situations that allow for arousability.
+In doing so, you create the situations that allow for arousability.
 Maybe this means sharing the ways you enjoy being touched.
-Maybe it means creating the environment that primes your mind for sexual activity, like music, emotional connection, or playfulness.
-It also means dialoguing about the things that suppress your sexual interests.
+Maybe it means creating the environment that primes your mind for sexual excitation, like music, emotional connection, or playfulness.
+It also means dialoguing about the things that suppress your sexual response.
 Maybe this means making sure your room is tidied or the chores are completed, which frees up your mental space.
 Maybe it means getting a lock for your bedroom door to ensure privacy.
 Maybe it means shifting sex to the morning since you're too tired in the evenings.
 Be clear about your turn-offs and turn-ons and be open to hearing about your partner’s.
-Problem solve together ways of respecting each of the sexual contexts you need in order to really support each other’s sexual excitation systems and sexual inhibition systems.
-Remember, it’s not just about just about ramping up the pressure on the gas pedal.
-It’s also about decreasing the pressure on the brakes by removing the inhibitions you have around sex.
+Problem-solve together ways of respecting each of the sexual response contexts you need in order to really support each other’s sexual excitation and inhibition.
+Remember, it’s not just about ramping up the dual control model.
+It’s also about decreasing the pressure on the sensitive brakes by removing the inhibitions you have around sex.

-Many individuals and couples struggle with understanding their SES and SIS and how to navigate invariable differences that exist between two people.
-If this is something you or your partner struggle with, therapy can be a valuable resource to facilitate the sex life you and your partner would like to move towards.
+Many individuals and couples struggle with understanding their dual control model of sexual response and how to navigate the invariable differences that exist between two people.
+If this is something you or your partner struggle with, therapy can be a valuable resource to facilitate the sexual relationship you and your partner would like to move towards.

 Comments